According to many definitions of good teaching, I don’t qualify:

 This is what I want for my students.
 While I have many shortcomings, I’m good at finding smart people who are willing to spend time with my students and share what they know.
 I’m also blessed to have a number of people in my network that willingly comment on my student’s blogs and encourage them to reflect and learn.

 As I work with teachers in K-12, I’m bound to work within a structure that values grades, systematic growth, accountability, and to certain degree uniformity.
-Without going into all the details of the implications of these values, I don’t discount them all and work to extract the aspects of … Read the rest
+Without going into all the details of the implications of these values, I don’t discount them all and work to extract the aspects of these ideals that are most beneficial to students.
+Some days that’s hard. … Read the rest